International Programmes 2025/2026

 Course organisation

-Learning is organised in a standard study mode during the winter semester, but it is in three-week block modules during the summer semester.
-Students earn 5 ECTS (European Credit Transfer System) credits upon successful completion of each module.
-The modules are classified either as core or elective.
-In total, 120 credits are required for the successful completion of the programme.
-An internship of a minimum of seven weeks and a Master's thesis are also incorporated into the curriculum.
+Teaching is organised in a semester mode for the winter semester and in three-week block modules for the summer semester.
+Students earn five ECTS (European Credit Transfer System) credits upon successful completion of each module.
+Modules are classified as either core or elective.
+There are 10 core modules and six elective modules, allowing students to tailor their programme of study.
+A total of 120 credits are required for the successful completion of the programme.
+A seven-week internship (10 ECTS) and a Master's thesis (30 ECTS) are also included in the curriculum.

 PDF Download